 These concerns are also a central focus of DL 5.3, which examined synergies between EU civilian and military capabilities during the conduct of specific CSDP missions.
 It paid special attention to EU activities in the Western Balkans and the Horn of Africa, two regions where the EU has been particularly active over the past decade or more.
-Although there is considerable potential for civil-military synergies to improve the impact/performance of EU CPP activities, and to reduce unnecessary costs (including avoiding duplication of effort), DL 5.3 also found that the EU’s existing coordination mechanisms still fall short of this standard (see also Lessons Identified 6 and 12).
-This is partly a consequence of different mindsets among civilian and military actors/stakeholders involved in CPP, but also a product of three specific limitations identified by EU-CIVCAP researchers: 1) Mandates for coordination are left open to individual interpretation and rarely specific civil-military synergies; 2) limited authority for decision-making or prioritisation between EU instruments at the operational level; and 3) host countries rarely have the capacity to manage or coordinate multiple international actors with overlapping mandates (a problem that overlaps with Lessons Identified 13, 14 and 30 on local capacity-building).
+Although there is considerable potential for civil-military synergies to improve the impact/performance of EU conflict prevention and peacebuilding activities, and to reduce unnecessary costs (including avoiding duplication of effort), DL 5.3 also found that the EU’s existing coordination mechanisms still fall short of this standard (see also Lessons Identified 6 and 12).
+This is partly a consequence of different mindsets among civilian and military actors/stakeholders involved in conflict prevention and peacebuilding, but also a product of three specific limitations identified by EU-CIVCAP researchers: 1) Mandates for coordination are left open to individual interpretation and rarely specific civil-military synergies; 2) limited authority for decision-making or prioritisation between EU instruments at the operational level; and 3) host countries rarely have the capacity to manage or coordinate multiple international actors with overlapping mandates (a problem that overlaps with Lessons Identified 13, 14 and 30 on local capacity-building).
 Beyond these challenges, DL 5.3 also found that the EU’s own terminology for civil-military ‘cooperation’ and ‘coordination’ is somewhat inconsistent and different from that used by other actors in this realm, which also relates to other conceptual problems identified in the course of EU-CIVCAP’s work.

 Published: 29 May 2018